 The phase placings will be done based on time, starting when you enter through the start flags until you pass through the finish flags.

-Where a gait is required at obstacles or in-between, an inappropriate gait will receive a time penalty.
+Where a gait is required at obstacles or in-between, a non-permitted upward gait will receive a time penalty.
 The obstacle start and end are at the point of entry and exit if there are no transition markers.
+Note that trotting instead of cantering, or walking instead of trotting is NOT counted as breaking gait.

-There will also be time penalties for dropping handled objects (Preparatory to Novice levels).
+There will also be time penalties for dropping handled objects (higher penalty at Elementary and above).

 You need to salute the judge before and after the speed round otherwise, there is a 10 sec penalty time added for missing the salute.